Why does reward and recognition matter?

 With your platform sorted, the only thinking you need to do is figuring out what you actually want to reward your staff for!
 Here are a few things to think about when rewarding your staff and recognising their hard work.

-Keep it varied, and make sure you’re familiar with all your staff – you don’t want to be accused of favouritism because you can only remember Martha’s name, especially when Martha doesn’t even work for you anymore.
+Further, from a manager perspective – keep it varied, and make sure you’re familiar with all your staff – you don’t want to be accused of favouritism.

 If you compliment your staff on every single thing they do, your praise will deplete in meaning and become slightly redundant.

-It’s fine to let Sandra know she makes a fine cup of tea, but this isn’t worthy of a promotion.
+It’s fine to let Sandra know she makes a fine cup of tea, but recognition means more when it stems from something you really value.
 Make sure that you praise your staff enough that it’s doing their work justice, but not so much that your compliments seem hollow.

 Of course, it’s terribly satisfying to tick every box on your task sheet, and yes, it looks so pretty when your excel doc is finally all colourfully highlighted.
 But, it’s not really enough to keep you going for years on end, is it?